@PlaneThought41

 Kit Additions / Modifications:

-In case you were wondering, I came upon much of this helpful research after I had finished my lovely low-stress Tamiya kit - Ignorance is bliss sometimes (so I apologise to those who I just introduced a more complex P-51D build next time around - myself included.)
+As it happened, I came upon much of this helpful research after I had finished my lovely low-stress Tamiya kit - Ignorance is bliss sometimes (so I apologise to those who I just introduced a more complex P-51D build next time around - myself included.)
 As it turned out I built this Mustang pretty much Out-of-Box with the exception of added seatbelts and after-market decals.

 The After-Build Report: